Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Event-based GRU

-We introduce an event generating mechanisms by augmenting the GRU with a rectifier and a clearing mechanism (see Fig.~\ref{fig:egru-overview}B for an illustration).
-This introduces an event-based variant of the internal state variable $y_i\dti$, that is nonzero when the internal dynamics reach a threshold $\vartheta_i$ and is cleared immediately afterwards.
-Formally, this can be included in the model by adding an auxiliary internal state $c_i\dti$, and replacing $\bfy\dti = (y_1\dti,y_2\dti,\dots)$ with the event-based form
+We introduce an event generating mechanisms by augmenting the GRU with a rectifier (a thresholding function).
+See Fig.~\ref{fig:egru-overview}B for an illustration.
+With this addition the internal state variable $y_i\dti$ is nonzero only when the internal dynamics reach a threshold $\vartheta_i$ and is cleared immediately afterwards, thus making $y_i\dti$ event-based.
+Formally, we add an auxiliary internal state $c_i\dti$ to the model, and replace $\bfy\dti = (y_1\dti,y_2\dti,\dots)$ with the event-based form

-where $\fun{H}{ \cdot }$ is the Heaviside step function and $\vartheta_i>0$ is a trainable threshold parameter.
-This form is well suited for time sparsity, since $\fun{H}{\cdot}$ acts here as a gating mechanism, by generating a single non-zero output when $c_i\dti$ crosses the threshold $\vartheta_i$.
+where $\fun{H}{ \cdot }$ is the Heaviside step function and $\vartheta_i>0$ is a trainable threshold parameter. $\fun{H}{\cdot}$ is the threshold gating mechanism here, generating a single non-zero output when $c_i\dti$ crosses the threshold $\vartheta_i$.
 That is, at all time steps $t$ with $c_i\dti < \vartheta_i, \forall i$, we have $y_i\dti = 0$.
 The $-\, y_i\dtim1$ term in Eq.~\eqref{eq:event-mechanism} makes emission of multiple consecutive events by the same unit unlikely, hence favoring overall sparse activity.
 With this formulation, each unit only needs to be updated when an input is received either externally or from another unit in the network.
-This is because, if both $x_i\dti = y_i\dti = 0$ for the $i$-th unit, then $u_i\dti,\; r_i\dti,\; z_i\dti$ are essentially constants, and hence the update for $y_i\dti$ can be retroactively calculated efficiently on the next incoming event.
+This is because, if both $x_i\dti = y_i\dtim1 = 0$ for the $i$-th unit, then $u_i\dti,\; r_i\dti,\; z_i\dti$ are essentially constants, and hence the update for $y_i\dti$ can be retroactively calculated efficiently on the next incoming event.